Funding for Access

 To receive Instruct funds for access consumables, each Centre should invoice Instruct-ERIC after the visit has taken place.
 Instruct may ask for justification for costs claimed.

 Users should book and pay for their own travel and accommodation for access visits or shipping of samples for remote access.
-Costs will be reimbursed after the visit by providing Instruct-ERIC with the completed reimbursement form and receipts up to the maximum value by post (to Instruct-ERIC, Oxford House, Parkway Court, John Smith Drive, Oxford, OX4 2JY).
+Costs will be reimbursed after the visit by providing Instruct-ERIC with the completed reimbursement Form and receipts up to the maximum value by post (to Instruct-ERIC, Oxford House, Parkway Court, John Smith Drive, Oxford, OX4 2JY).
 For any other enquiries please contact email@example.com.

 Who qualifies for funding?

 Academic scientists from Instruct-ERIC member countries are eligible to apply for funding for access visits to Instruct centres.
 Scientists from other countries may apply for access to Instruct-related infrastructure at academic rate or through other EC programmes (see below).

 Proposals can be made to Instruct for any infrastructure platform(s) listed in the Instruct catalogue.
 Instruct access is available to users from Instruct Member countries regardless of national boundaries.
 Users may apply to access an Instruct Centre in their own country if equivalent standard facilities are not available free at their home institution or a national centre.
 Trans-national access is also eligible.